When to repeat a noise assessment

 The HSE have law covering this, and then also explanatory guidance.
 This is what the law actually says:

-My recommendations on repeating a noise assessment
+My recommendations on repeating or reviewing a noise assessment

 I think it is helpful to break it down into ‘review’ and ‘repeat’.